 However, the local cuisine also received the influence of several years of Turkish occupation.

-There are many dishes that can often be found (with quite similar names) in Turkish cuisine… starting from the simplest of all: Coffee!
+Many dishes can often be found (with quite similar names) in Turkish cuisine… starting from the simplest of all: Coffee!

 What Ingredients Will I find in Cretan Dishes?

-Eager to know more, these are some of the ingredients you can expect to find in the local cuisine…
+Eager to know more about the foods of Crete? these are some of the ingredients you can expect to find in the local cuisine…

 Vegans and vegetarians will find paradise on Crete!
 There are so many dishes that include only vegetables that you’d be surprised.

-Other than the overwhelming variety of wild greens, the island is known for the oranges and lemons, the olives, the pears, potatoes, and apples in the Lasithi Plateau.
+Other than the overwhelming variety of wild greens, the island is known for oranges and lemons, olives, as well as pears, potatoes, and apples in the Lasithi Plateau.